 If you use Microsoft Teams you may want to be able to send information from external services.
 There are many apps that can be added to teams to accomplish this but what if you have an internal system or custom script and you want it’s output to be sent to Teams?
 Well, there’s an app for that too.
 You can add the Incoming Webhook app to your Teams instance and configure where and who it should deposit information as.

-Office Update Manager Office Update Utility can also be downloaded from: GitHub The Microsoft PowerShell Gallery Please consider supporting my work: Sign up using Patreon.
-Support with a one-time payment using PayPal.
-If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server. -Mike Features and Requirements This utility will check for and download update files for Office 365 and Office 2019.
+Microsoft Office Update Manager For full change log and more information, visit my site.
+Office Update Utility is available from: GitHub The Microsoft PowerShell Gallery Please consider supporting my work: Sign up using Patreon.
+Support with a one-time donation using PayPal.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server. -Mike Features and Requirements This utility will check for and download update files for Microsoft Office.